Skip to main content

 School Cafeteria Funds/Account Regulations; Clarification of AB 1754 (November 2004) Joint Nutrition Services Division and School Fiscal Services Division (SFSD) Letter to County/District Superintendents, Business Officials, and School Food Service Directors.
 Provides districts with information and instructions pertaining to federal and State statutes and regulations that govern school cafeteria accounts, and clarifies section 39(a) of Assembly Bill (AB) 1754.

-Cafeteria Fund Loan Guidance from the U.S. Department of Agriculture (DOC) (posted to California Department of Education (CDE) Web June 3, 2004, as a link to above letter, and later added as link to MB NSD SNP-07-2008).
+Cafeteria Fund Loan Guidance from the U.S. Department of Agriculture (DOC) (posted to California Department of Education (CDE) Web June 3, 2004, as a link to above letter, and later added as link to Management Bulletin NSD SNP-07-2008).
 Provides specific instructions as to when cafeteria fund loans can be used and how they must be repaid (with interest), and explains how the agreement for a loan must precede an actual fund transfer and be accompanied by documentation, such as a board policy.

 Indirect Cost Rates (ICR) web page.
 The SFSD provides extensive annual guidance for local educational agencies (LEA), including the list of indirect cost rates for each LEA, explanation of how indirect cost rates are calculated and applied, and the annual state-wide maximum indirect cost rate for the Child Nutrition Programs.